 Anglo-Eastern Maritime training centre is a licensed training centre for the Maritime Resource Management Course developed by The Swedish Club.
-The course covers the mandetory training requirement laid down in the IMO International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978, as amended by the Manila amendments.
+The course covers the mandatory training requirement laid down in the IMO International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978, as amended by the Manila amendments.
 The Maritime Resource Management course is recognised by the Maritime Department of the Swedish Transport Agency as meeting the above-mentioned requirements of the STCW 2010 Manila Amendments.

-This course deals with the Human element involved in errors committed on a ship.
-The MRM course is built on the modern day multimedia teaching method.
-The centre is equipped with 15 PC’s with each candidate having a dedicated terminal to himself.
+This course deals with the human element involved in errors committed on a ship.
+The MRM course is built on the modern-day multimedia teaching method.
+The centre is equipped with 15 PC's with each candidate having a dedicated terminal to himself.

 Each module is viewed by the candidate on a multimedia PC followed by a round table discussion, lead by the Workshop Facilitator to reinforce the behavioural and managerial aspects covered in the module.

 - Cultural Awareness

 - Situational Awareness

 The learning is reinforced with numerous Case Studies, and on the last day, the candidates put the MRM principles into practice through exercise on a full-mission simulator.

 - The course covers the following STCW 2010 Requirements